mabel-dev/mabel/mabel/DESIGN-DECISIONS.md

 weighted toward speed - there is no benefit to doing this if it's quicker to save the results to disk.

-Zstandard compresses anout twice as much but in benchmarks was about 1.5x the time to run.
+Zstandard compresses about twice as much but in benchmarks was about 1.5x the time to run.

 A large chunk of the time is serialization and deserialization of the data - so